Using Zoom Video Conferencing (Faculty/Staff/Students)

 - Always have a back-up plan by posting materials online, knowing options for connecting via phone, etc.

 Zoom Video Conferencing Setup:

-Note: If you wish to be the host, then you must first go to the Augsburg Zoom site and sign in to set up your Zoom account to be associated with your AugNet account.
+Note: The first step is to go to the Augsburg Zoom site and sign in with to set up your Zoom account to be associated with your Augburg account.

 - The host of the meeting starts by logging into the Augsburg Zoom site or by installing and opening Zoom via the computer applications menu.
-The host will provide a link, meeting ID, or meeting room name for participants to connect to the Zoom conference.
+The host will provide a link and meeting ID for participants to connect to the Zoom video conference.

 - Connection options:

 a.
 Connect via the link provided in email or the calendar invitation depending on how the host sent the link.